-Next up, literally, is Trussel Creek, named for my good friend Dave Trussel, builder of the Colorado Model Railroad Museum in Greeley.
-This is a must see if you're in the Denver area!
+Passing thru another cut we come to Trussel Creek, so named for good friend Dave Trussel, planner and builder of the famed Colorado Model Railroad Museum in Greeley, CO.....a must see 5,000 sq' HO railroad.

-Another stretch of aluminum tube forms the rigid core of this future steel trestle.
-The trestle scene is subdivided by an escape exit from the Kayford Branch on the other side of the partition wall.
+This bridge, like the Ohio River Bridge, uses an aluminum tube to form the rigid core of this steel trestle.
+The wide gorge is subdivided by an escape exit from the Kayford Branch on the other side of the partition wall.

 On the left is the River Grade to the Ohio River bridge.